jedisct1/libsodium/README.markdown

 the decrypted message doesn't have to be more than `len(c) - crypto_secretbox_MACBYTES`.

-The "easy" interface currently requires allocations and copying, which makes it slower than using the traditional NaCl interface.
-This shouldn't make any sensible difference in most use cases, and future versions of the library may not require extra copy operations any more.
-Unless speed is absolutely critical, you are welcome to use the "easy" interface, especially if you are new to NaCl/Sodium.
+The "easy" interface is as fast as the traditional NaCl API and doesn't require any memory allocations.

 ## New operations